XcalableMP/manual/en/gmove.rst

 .. note::

-   If the number of elements specified on the right hand side is other than 1, it will not work properly if the number of elements differs between the right hand side and the left hand side.
+   If the number of elements specified on the right-hand side is other than 1, it will not work properly if the number of elements differs between the right-hand side and the left-hand side.

 By using this method, the shape of distributed array can be changed during calculation.